Why Do I Hit Behind The Golf Ball

 Action: When practicing, focus on the impact position and the quality of your follow-through.
 Aim to strike the ball with a descending blow, compressing it against the ground.
 After impact, ensure that your body continues to rotate and extend toward the target, maintaining a balanced and athletic finish position.
 By focusing on these aspects, you’ll develop better awareness and control of your ball-striking, minimizing the chances of hitting behind the ball.

-See also How Long Do Golf Cart Batteries Last
+See also How To Clean A Golf Cart Engine

 Seeking Professional Assistance